akash-network/docs/akashian/validator.md

 minimum-gas-prices = ""
 ```

-Your full node has been initialized!
+Your node has been initialized!

 ## Configure and Start Node